Price & Hours

-- Shopping, Neighborhood/Area
+- Shopping, Neighborhood/Area Type

-- Time to Spend: 1 to 2 hours
+- 1 to 2 hours Time to Spend

-Musician Joe Dassin once sang "Il y a tout ce que vous voulez aux Champs-Élysées," which translates to "There's everything you could ever want along the Champs-Élysées."
+Musician Joe Dassin once sang "Il y a tout ce que vous voulez aux Champs-Élysées," which translates to "There's everything you could want along the Champs-Élysées."
 And he's right.
 Paris' most famous boulevard – stretching more than a mile from the glittering obelisk at Place de la Concorde to the foot of the Arc de Triomphe – is a shopper's mecca.
 Along its wide, tree-lined sidewalks, you'll find such luxury stores as Louis Vuitton and Hugo Boss rubbing elbows with less-pricey establishments like Adidas and Gap.

 While the Champs-Élysées is no doubt a shopping paradise, recent travelers noticed the price tags at most stores are can be pretty high.
 And the more affordable options are constantly swamped with people.
 The Champs-Élysées itself is no different.
 Because this is such a famous street in Paris, expect there to be crowds galore, both during the day and the nighttime.
 Still, many travelers enjoyed taking in the Champs-Élysées' bustling atmosphere and observing both locals and tourists come and go.
 Some recent visitors said a trip to the Champs-Élysées is not complete without a stop at Laduree, the city's famous macaron shop.